OveringOwl/JarGone/README.md

-# JarGone - AI-Powered Text Simplification Extension
+# JarGone - Simple Text

 <h3 align="center">Simplify complex jargon by translating it into clear, accessible language with a single click!</h3>